 Do You Need a Personal Injury Lawyer?

-If you were injured due to someone else's negligence, you may be debating whether filing a personal injury lawsuit is right for you and your situation.
-The knowledgeable legal team with the Morris James Personal Injury Group is happy to answer any questions you may have.
-Contact the Morris James Personal Injury Group today to schedule a free, no-obligation initial case consultation.
+If you were injured due to someone else's negligence, you might be debating whether filing a personal injury lawsuit is right for you and your situation.
+The knowledgeable legal team with the Morris James Personal Injury Group is happy to answer any questions.
+Contact us today at 302.655.2599 or complete our online form to schedule a free, no-obligation initial case consultation.